 Unless you plan to go global in one great big step, it is a waste of time and money.
 You don’t need the .this version and the .that version – just pick the one that first your sector and localises it.
 Avoid premium (aka exotic) domains, at a discount – it’ll cost you dear in later years.

 2. Don’t let your domain expire

 There’s a bit of control freakery in all of us, but if you really trust your web host let them handle the domain side, make sure they set the domain to auto-renew.
 I would recommend that you buy a domain for 5 or even 10 years, something which may not be available on all platforms or for the exotic ones.
-Even if it is a short term project, this minimises the risk of reputation damage to your organisation from the confusion that could arise if you lost it.
+Even if it is a short term project, this minimises the risk of “reputation damage” to your organisation from the confusion that could arise if you lost it.

 3. Don’t buy another domain just because you need to create a new website

-In this scenario, perhaps the old website simply has one or more links to the new website.
+This is a common scenario, the old website links to the new website.
 No harm done, surely?
-In time, however, the new website owner forgets or fails to pay for the old domain and you hope the SEO hawks pounce on it before the fake e-commerce scammers do.
+In time, however, the new website owner forgets or fails to pay for the old domain and you can only hope the SEO hawks pounce on it first before the fake e-commerce scammers do.
 It is easy to transfer the old domain to your new provider or link the DNS to your new website.
 If you need to move hosts, you should be able to create your site in a staging environment or a temporary placeholder locator.

 Ask OurLocality to reroute your domain properly to your new domain/website.
 Ask for the domain to be transferred into your ownership if you are leaving us.
 Don’t forget to say goodbye.